yt-dlp/yt-dlp/README.md

 * You can download an additional URL based on the metadata of the currently downloaded video.
 To do this, set the field `additional_urls` to the URL that you want to download.
 E.g. `--parse-metadata "description:(?P<additional_urls>https?://www\.vimeo\.com/\d+)` will download the first vimeo video found in the description

 * You can use this to change the metadata that is embedded in the media file.
 To do this, set the value of the corresponding field with a `meta_` prefix.
-For example, any value you set to `meta_description` field will be added to the `description` field in the file.
-For example, you can use this to set a different "description" and "synopsis".
+For example, any value you set to `meta_description` field will be added to the `description` field in the file - you can use this to set a different "description" and "synopsis".
 To modify the metadata of individual streams, use the `meta<n>_` prefix (e.g. `meta1_language`).
 Any value set to the `meta_` field will overwrite all default values.

 **Note**: Metadata modification happens before format selection, post-extraction and other post-processing operations.
 Some fields may be added or changed during these steps, overriding your changes.